-Today the roofs on the buildings are no more and only the old coral stone walls remain standing.
+Today the roofs on the buildings are long gone and only the old coral stone walls remain standing.
 They now provide a home to a number of Agama Lizards.

 Either way, remnants of the village show it must have been quite beautiful in its time and the presence of 4 mosques shows its inhabitants to have been predominantly Muslim.

 Why Jumba la Mtwana, which means ‘large house of the slave’ in Kiswahili was so named, is still a puzzle to me.
 Evidence shows fishermen and merchants lived and earned a livelihood here.
 They, therefore, must have been involved in the then Indian Ocean maritime trade.

 Old Chinese porcelain excavated by James Kirkman in 1972 and the presence of a market centre seems to favour the idea of a place of commerce more than a place of slaves.
 But such is the mystery of Jumba.